 - Appropriate session management

 - Authorization, if required

 - Validation of data

 - Denial of Service in supposed cases

 - Specific Functionality Tests

 - Appropriate error handling

-Noticeably, business spend a lot of effort, planning and time on Web Application Development.
-Nonetheless, development deem complete only when you complete testing business critical application.
+Noticeably, business spends a lot of effort, planning and time on Web Application Development.
+Nonetheless, development deems complete only when you complete testing business critical application.
 In conclusion, such a methodological approach contribute to the success of every application in the long run.
-Further on, it help you deliver seamless customer experience and improve ROI for the product stakeholders.
+Further on, it helps you deliver seamless customer experience and improve ROI for the product stakeholders.

 Source here: Web Application Development